 ** GRIFFITH OBSERVATORY – Opened in 1935 and made famous by Rebel Without A Cause, this newly renovated structure is a commanding Los Angeles presence.
 Overlooking the city, with a museum, planetarium, and refracting and solar telescopes, the Observatory offers spectacular views of the stars, as well as exhibits and displays to accompany them.
 At night, amateur astronomers bring out their telescopes to share with parkgoers.
 The whole place is super-romantic.
 Everything but the planetarium is free, including parking.

-* THE CALIFORNIA SCIENCE CENTER – Located in Exposition Park (see parks section below), the California Science Center received a huge boost from its latest addition: the Space Shuttle Endeavor.
-But even before Endeavor came along, the Science Center was a site to see.
+* THE CALIFORNIA SCIENCE CENTER – Located in Exposition Park (see the park section below), the California Science Center received a huge boost from its latest addition: the Space Shuttle Endeavor.
+But even before Endeavor, the Science Center was a site to see.
 The museum has the best collection of aircraft/spacecraft in Los Angeles and lots of other exhibits designed to make science fun.
 Best is the high wire bicycle, a bike balanced on a guide wire 43 feet above the ground that visitors can ride (if they dare).
 Admission is free, although the premium exhibits have additional fees and you have to book in advance to see the Endeavor.
 You can avoid parking fees by taking the Expo Line.

 * MUSEUM ROW – On Wilshire, along the block between Fairfax and Curson, are five museums (soon to be six).
 Most notable is the La Brea Tar Pits and its accompanying Page Museum.
 Formed more than 10,000 years ago, the tar pits have trapped many animals over the years, with the tar preserving their bones for future discovery.
 Some of the most notable remains include: a Columbian mammoth, a saber-toothed cat, and the La Brea Woman, a teenage skeleton approximately 9,000 years old.
 The first two are on display at the Page Museum; unfortunately, the La Brea Woman was removed in 2004.
-The tar pits are free to view, and on the first Tuesday of each month, the museum is free as well.
+The tar pits are free to view, and on the first Tuesday of each month except June and July, the museum is free as well.

 At the far end of LACMA is the under construction Academy Museum of Motion Pictures, scheduled to open in 2017.
 Across the street, the Peterson Automotive Museum just completed a huge renovation and is one of the largest and most expansive automotive museums in the world.
 Also on this side of the street are the A+D Architecture and Design Museum and the Craft and Folk Art Museum.
 Finally, not a museum but interesting nonetheless, across Wilshire from LACMA, in front of the Variety building, is the largest segment of the Berlin Wall outside Germany.